dtrelogan/react-formstate/docs/api.md

   />
 ```

-a framework object is created with the following properties:
+a Field instance is created with the following properties:

 ```es6
 {